 I have reviewed a number of my flights on Ethiopian Airlines on their B737 MAX and B787 Dreamliner planes in Business Class to and from Addis Abeba from Europe, Vienna (Austria), and to Dar Es Salaam in Tanzania.
 Ethiopian Airlines have also recently launched new A350 planes to their fleet but I have yet to fly on these.

 Ethiopian Airlines Fleet

 Ethiopian Airlines still flies about old B787s with angled lie-flat seats, so check which Business Class seat you are booking before you fly as to get a lie-flat seat, you need to be on the newer B787 Dreamliner.

-Ethiopian Airlines is the largest, fastest growing and only consistently profitable airline in Africa, registering an average growth of 25% in the past seven years.
+Ethiopian Airlines is the largest, fastest-growing, and only consistently profitable airline in Africa, registering an average growth of 25% in the past seven years.

 Most of Ethiopian’s long haul aircraft DO feature lie-flat seats, except for the oldest ten B787s.
-The carrier finished the retrofit its B767 and B777 fleet, with instalments of flatbed seats last year, so these older B787 planes should be the next aircraft to undergo a retrofit.
+The carrier finished the retrofit its B767 and B777 fleet, with installments of flatbed seats last year, so these older B787 planes should be the next aircraft to undergo a retrofit.

 Ethiopian Airlines Impression